-- We value and celebrate each child being able to express their views on all aspects of school life.
-This is usually carried out through Class Circle Time or through the School Council which has an open forum for any issues or viewpoints to be raised. - Children who have PLPs (Personalised Learning Plans) or Individual Behaviour Management Plans (IBMP) discuss and set their targets, strengths and learning preferences with their class teacher. - If your child has an IPA (Inclusion Partnership Agreement) or Statement of SEND their views will be sought before any review meetings.
+- We value and celebrate each child being able to express their views on all aspects of school life. - Children who have PLPs (Personalised Learning Plans) or Individual Behaviour Management Plans (IBMP) discuss and set their targets, strengths and learning preferences with their class teacher. - For children who have an EHCP, the child's view is always sought and plays a pivotal role in agreeing the targets.